cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/FSM_UPGRADES.md

 // Todo.

 - Upg.Version and Chan.UpgradeSequence MUST BE SET ON BOTH ENDS in q2.
 Note that in some cases this state may be a transient state.
 E.g. In case we are in q1.1 and B call ChanUpgradeTry the ChanUpgradeTry will first execute an initUpgradeHandshake, write the ProvableStore and then execute a startFlushUpgradeHandshake.
-This means that we are going to store in chain directly FLUSHING and the finalProvableStore modified by the startFlushUpgradeHandshake.
+This means that we are going to store in the chain directly FLUSHING and the finalProvableStore modified by the startFlushUpgradeHandshake.

-- Upg.Timeout MUST BE SET ON BOTH ENDS in q4 or q5.1 or q5.2.
+- Upg.Timeout MUST BE SET ON BOTH ENDS in q4 q5.1 or q5.2.
 The q4 state can be eventually skipped.

 - State q6 is always reached even if only as a transient state.